akoshochrein/3debt/README.md

 optional arguments:
-  -h, --help            show this help message and exit --ignore [IGNORE [IGNORE ...]]
+  -h, --help            show this help message and exit -v, --verbose         Display information about all packages in the
+                        requirements file
+  --ignore [IGNORE [IGNORE ...]]
                         Prefixes of packages that you'd like to ignore while parsing the file